 In 2012, 10 Southwest Ohio districts – Forest Hills, Indian Hill, Loveland, Madeira, Mariemont, Mason, Milford, Oak Hills, Sycamore and Wyoming – each released a collaborative report that shares an expanded story of each participating school district.

-Now, in 2018, nearly 85 school districts throughout the State of Ohio are releasing a Quality Profile that are all supported by the Alliance for High Quality Education, an education consortium that works to improve educational opportunities for students and represent member districts on matters of educational policy and funding.
+Now, in 2023, nearly 60 school districts throughout the State of Ohio are releasing a Quality Profile that is supported by the Alliance for High Quality Education, an education consortium that works to improve educational opportunities for students and represent member districts on matters of educational policy and funding.